metacall/gsoc-2025/README.md

 **Description**:

-At the moment of writing, MetaCall has reached a stable point where adding new features to the tooling is not as necessary as showing the usage of the tooling itself.
+At the moment of writing, MetaCall has reached a stable point where showing the usage of the tooling itself is the most important.
 In this project we want to create a tutorial showing the full lifecycle of developing a complete application with MetaCall.
 The project has complete freedom for selecting language or framework for developing it, it will be interesting to use new technologies and also well known if possible.
 For achieving this, we will need to cover:

  1) Explain how to install MetaCall in Windows, Linux and MacOs.
  2) Develop a polyglot app with MetaCall, including Frontend, Backend and some services, for example using Python for doing something related to AI or math which cannot be done with NodeJS.
  3) Show how to develop the whole service locally with Deploy and FaaS tools.
- 4) Deploy to the commercial FaaS and show the final app in production.
+ 4) Deploy to both FaaS and show the final app in production.

 All this process should be documented with markdown, also we will highly value if there are videos that we can upload to MetaCall's YouTube Channel.
 This should show the whole lifecycle of development and should be basic enough for people that does not know anything about MetaCall beforehand.